BushraAbukarn/Time-Series-Analysis-and-Forecasting-of-Pfizer-Stock-Price-Trends/README.md

 ## This project aims to analyze and predict Pfizer's stock price trends, providing actionable insights for financial analysis.

 ### Data Gathering
 Collected stock prices using an API from Alpha to ensure accurate and up-to-date information for analysis.
-Additionally, gathered COVID-19 case data by year from a reliable source, such as the World Health Organization.
+Additionally, gathered COVID-19 case data by year from a reliable source which is the World Health Organization.

 ### Feature Engineering
 Created and integrated technical indicators, such as the Relative Strength Index (RSI) and Simple Moving Average (SMA), to enhance prediction accuracy.
 These features will also be visualized to illustrate stock movement.